 Shading and coloring were done with fine watercolor brushes.

-Using another printout of the faint outlines on paper, he painted the shadows and reflections for all
+Using another printout of the faint outlines on paper, he painted the shadows and reflections for all of the elements of the scene.

 He then scanned the separate paintings and assembled the layers in Photoshop to form one final image.